 \section{Abstract}

-The minimal path model based on the Eikonal partial differential equation has served as a fundamental tool for the applications of image segmentation and boundary detection in the passed two decades.
-However, the existing approaches commonly only exploit the image edge-based features for computing minimal paths, potentially limiting their performance in complicated segmentation situations.
-In this paper, we introduce a new variational image segmentation model based on the minimal path framework and the eikonal PDE, where the region-based appearance term that defines then regional homogeneity features can be taken into account for estimating the associated minimal paths.
-This is done by constructing a Randers geodesic metric interpretation to the region-based active contour energy.
-As a result, the minimization of the active contour energy is transformed to finding the solution to the Randers eikonal PDE.
+The geodesic model based on the eikonal partial differential equation (PDE) has served as a fundamental tool for the applications of image segmentation and boundary detection in the past two decades.
+However, the existing approaches commonly only exploit the image edge-based features for computing minimal geodesic paths, potentially limiting their performance in complicated segmentation situations.
+In this paper, we introduce a new variational image segmentation model based on the minimal geodesic path framework and the eikonal PDE, where the region-based appearance term that defines then regional homogeneity features can be taken into account for estimating the associated minimal geodesic paths.
+This is done by constructing a Randers geodesic metric interpretation of the region-based active contour energy functional.
+As a result, the minimization of the active contour energy functional is transformed into finding the solution to the Randers eikonal PDE.

-We also suggest a practical interactive image segmentation strategy, where the target boundary can be delineated by the concatenation of the piecewise geodesic paths.
-We invoke the Finsler variant of the fast marching method to estimate the geodesic distance map, yielding an efficient implementation of the proposed Eikonal region-based active contour model.
+We also suggest a practical interactive image segmentation strategy, where the target boundary can be delineated by the concatenation of several piecewise geodesic paths.
+We invoke the Finsler variant of the fast marching method to estimate the geodesic distance map, yielding an efficient implementation of the proposed region-based Randers geodesic model for image segmentation.
 Experimental results on both synthetic and real images exhibit that our model indeed achieves encouraging segmentation performance.